 For information about how to search the database click on the Help link on the search homepage or ask us.
 There are various search options.
-To limit results to textual records set the "General material designation" filter to "Textual material."
+For example, to limit results to textual records set the "General material designation" filter to "Textual material."